Highly Complex Genome

 The study results have shown these "useless" regions to actually be very active in switching and regulating the encoding genes.
 Function has been assigned to about 80% of the genome, and shows that these areas are highly complex, inter-related, and information-dense.
 The mountain of cell complexity gets higher the more we study how cells function!

-• If seen as designed will assume the designer wouldn't waste cell resources in junk.
+• If the cell is seen as designed, the world view assumes the designer wouldn't waste cell resources in junk.

-• If seen as evolved to be efficient should assume useless material would be culled.
+• If the cell is seen as evolved through processes driven by efficiency, the view should assume useless material would be culled.

-• If seen as evolved through the noise of random chance could allow for "useless" DNA.
-This view might also be encouraged by a belief that the cell was simple (as Darwin had).
+• If the cell is seen as evolved through the noise of random chance, the view could allow for "useless" DNA.
+This view might also be encouraged by a belief that the cell was simple (as Darwin thought it was).

 Most scientists won't use the "junk DNA" term (anymore).
 However it still largely represents what they had been thinking.
 They were genuinely surprised that these newly studied areas of the genome have turned out to be so important.
 In that, their Darwinian origins world view does them a disservice because it suggests an inaccurate biological model to them.